nodecopter/nodecopter.com/hack.md

   [here](http://www.youtube.com/watch?v=jl5v3bsMH_E#t=879s).
 * The emergency mode can be disabled via the mobile app, a library that supports it, or reconnecting the battery.
+* Being a flying robot costs energy.
+Watch [this video](http://www.youtube.com/watch?v=QdFsd9R3vJ8&feature=player_detailpage#t=25s) to see how to replace your battery.

 <h4 id="getting-started"><a href="#getting-started">Getting Started</a></h4>